ShunSakurai/asana-navigator/README.md

 ### Maybe later:
 - [ ] Create subtasks in bulk
 - [ ] Convert tasks into subtasks in bulk
 - [ ] Remove duplicate links in the task description
 - [ ] Implement donation page

 ## Usage

 - Install it from [Chrome Web Store]()
-- You can also `git clone` this repository to install it as a developer
+- You can also `git clone` this repository and load the folder to Google Chrome to install it as a developer
 - The features are automatically enabled when you are on an Asana task page
+- Options are accessible from [chrome://extensions](chrome://extensions) > Asana Navigator > Details > Extension options

 ## Special thanks